 12. Visit Castillo de San Jose, Arrecife

 Many people on Lanzarote holidays fly in and out of Arrecife Airport without stopping at the island’s capital, but there are some cultural gems here worth seeing.
-This defensive fortress was used to keep pirates at bay until the nineteenth century, and today houses the Museo Internacional de Arte Contemporaneo (Museum of Contemporary Art), featuring sculptures in some unusual places.
+This defensive fortress was used to keep pirates at bay until the 19th century, and today houses the Museo Internacional de Arte Contemporaneo (Museum of Contemporary Art), featuring sculptures in some unusual places.

-13. Stroll El Charco de San Gines
+13. Stroll along El Charco de San Gines

-The tiny, virtually unheard of island is home to a population of just 600, off the north coast of Lanzarote.
-Rumoured to be the Treasure Island in R. L. Stevenson’s famous book, a British ship is said to have buried their valuables on La Graciosa back in the eighteenth century, to prevent them being found by pirates.
-Whether the treasure remains is subject to local myth but you can certainly enjoy a spot of speculation whilst sunning yourself on the undoubtedly gorgeous beaches.
+The tiny, virtually unheard-of, eighth Canary Island is home to a population of just 600, and is off the north coast of Lanzarote.
+Rumoured to be the Treasure Island of R. L. Stevenson’s famous book, a British ship’s crew is said to have buried its valuables on La Graciosa back in the 18th century, to prevent them being found by pirates.
+Whether the treasure remains is subject to local myth, but you can certainly enjoy the speculation while sunning yourself on the undoubtedly gorgeous beaches.

 How to get to Lanzarote